cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 ## Up next

-With the minimal chain and a copy of the minimal module, it is time to create your own module.
+With the minimal chain and a copy of the minimal module, it is time to build your own module.